oemer95/gdp-bot/README.md

-# gdp-bot

-# GDP-Chat: An Intelligent Agent System for GDP Data Analysis
+# GDP-Bot: An Intelligent Agent System for GDP Data Analysis

 This project demonstrates an AI-powered, interactive agent system for analyzing Gross Domestic Product (GDP) data in a conversational format.
 The prototype showcases the potential of modern AI systems in the context of data science by enabling chat-based exploration and forecasting of economic indicators.